alphaprime-dev/sqlalchemy-temp/README.rst

 * All primary and foreign key constraints are assumed to be composite and natural.
-Surrogate integer primary keys are of course still the norm, but SQLAlchemy never assumes or hardcodes to this model.
+Surrogate integer primary keys are of course still the norm, but ilikesql never assumes or hardcodes to this model.
 * Database introspection and generation.
 Database schemas can be "reflected" in one step into